Queens Park Community School: Present-day QPCS

 The school had a new block funded through the millennium National Lottery fund at an estimated cost of £34.3 million.
 The building of this block involved demolishing one of the existing buildings.
 The new building was opened by Ken Livingstone with a plaque commemorating his visit.
 The school has been granted specialist school status in Business and Enterprise.

 QPCS secured additional funding through the government's Excellence in Cities programme, which provided resources for schools, to provide extended activities and work for gifted and talented pupils.

 In March 2012, QPCS applied for Artsmark status – it received the Gold award.

 Queens Park Community School converted to academy status in September 2012.

 QPCS City Learning Centre

 The QPCS City Learning Centre (CLC) was one of 105 CLCs built by the DfES throughout the country.
 It was completed in 2003.

-In 2015, funding for CLCs ceased and the CLC building has become part of the school’s teaching accommodation.
+In 2015, funding for CLCs ceased and the CLC building has become part of the school's teaching accommodation.

-Teachers' awards

-QPCS teaching staff that have received recognition in the National Teaching Awards:

-Sue Wales won the Lifetime Achievement Teaching Award for London and the Southeast of England in 2001.

-Luna Rupchand won Teacher Support of the Year, at the ACE Project Diamond Ball Awards in November 2012.

-QPCS in the media

-Robert Symons

-QPCS was featured in the media in 2004 as the school at which Robert Symons, who left his high-paid job to give back to his community, taught as a newly qualified teacher.
-Robert Symons was murdered in his home in October 2004 defending his family from Yousef Bouhaddaou when Yousef attempted to rob his house.